3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-http.md

 We want to make it fast, so we've already made you a sweet little Node API.

-Now, real quick – we might want a little seed data.
+Now, real quicklt – we might want a little seed data.

 ## Demo of Starter Code (5 mins)